 Activities targeted for monitoring are the implementation of land acquisition for Project development, resettlement/relocation (if any) and livelihood restoration program (LRP) activities.
-This monitoring activity will be more focused on the level of progress or achievement of LARAP implementation, to ensure the achievement of targets and objectives determined.
+Basically, this monitoring activity will be more focused on the level of progress or achievement of LARAP implementation, to ensure the achievement of targets and objectives that have been determined.